How To Cash In On The Growing Fish Farming Business In Africa

 To excel in this business, you need to be aware of various fish farming options that are really available to you; which one you choose will depend on your location and circumstances.
 Contrary to common belief, you don‘t need to have access to the sea or a lake to start a successful business in fish farming.
 If you own some land, you can dig a fish pond into the soil.
 If you have a backyard at your house you can build a fish pond right there (it‘s a growing trend in Nigeria), and some South African entrepreneurs in Cape Town even made headlines at the end of 2013 by setting up a shipping container fish farm in the middle of the city.

-READ ALSO: How to Start a Pallet Flipping Business
+READ ALSO: How to Start a Processed Food Business In Your Kitchen

 Niche ideas